nicogravel/researchLog_template/README.md

 This tutorial is a collaborative effort with [Christophe Pallier](https://github.com/chrplr).
 Please see [here](https://github.com/chrplr/mynotebook) for a boiled down version of it.

+For en excellent introduction to statistics, machine learning and scientific programming in Python, see [here](https://duchesnay.github.io/pystatsml/) and [here](https://etulab.univ-amu.fr/gilson.m/compneuro_course/).

 The following instructions serve as a template; modify them as needed to suit your project: